+How It Gave The NORTH The Edge To Run NIGERIA

 Zik wrote in his autobiography why he did not go for a coalition government with Awolowo;

-The trip ended in failure with backbiting, abuses and accusation of theft leveled against Zik.
+The trip ended in failure with backbiting, abuses and accusation of theft levelled against Zik.

 And later, Daily Service published the speech of Zik in 1949 about Igbo being destined by God to conquer and rule over others.
 That speech, among others, was later to explain why Zik rejected Awolowo’s offer of a coalition government in 1959 and instead decided to work with the Fulani.